ctzurcanu/ritual/dArc/JoanOfArc_Supermaiden.md

 What is this new respect for self?
 This was imported from New Orleans.
 Who is this Saint?
 Why is she different?
-You choose leaders by the sackful.
+You choose bad leaders by the sackful.

 FRENCH MOB